HeyTariq/deadlock-rpc/README.md

 ## How It Works

-Deadlock RPC launches the game with the `-condebug` flag, which causes Deadlock to write its internal console output to a log file.
-The app monitors this file in real time, parsing log lines to detect hero selection, map loads, phase transitions, and match mode.
-State changes are pushed to Discord via its IPC protocol.
+Deadlock RPC launches the game with the `-condebug` flag, which causes Deadlock to write its console output to a log file.
+The app monitors this file in real time, parsing log lines to detect hero selection, map loads, game phase transitions, and match mode.
+Detected state is pushed to Discord via its IPC protocol, updating your Discord status live as you play.

 No game memory is read, no files are modified, and no network traffic is intercepted.
-The app is entirely read-only with respect to the game.
+It is entirely read-only with respect to the game, making it VAC safe by design.

 ## Configuration